arc-research-lab/CHARM/README.md

 **Host_Gen:** Host_Gen is launched to generate the system control logic running on the ARM CPU by using AMD XRT APIs.<br>

 **Compilation**
 After code generation, the vendor tools AIE compiler and V++ compiler take ADF gragh and HLS C/C++ as input respectively.
 Their output object file libadf.a and kernel.xo will be linked into xclbin file which includes the hardware information of the design for the target platform.
-C++ compiler compiles XRT API based host code to executable file runs on CPU.<br>
+C++ compiler compiles XRT API-based host code to executable file runs on CPU.<br>

 ### Configuration File
-We provide a configuration file template under "./config_files/input.cfg", users can specify platform, data type, kernel type and mapping strategy of each level in this file.
+We provide a configuration file template under "./config_files/input.cfg", users can specify the platform, data type, kernel type, and mapping strategy of each level in this file.
 The feasible option of each parameter are illustrated in **( )** The rules of using this configuration file are listed below:
 - **Platform** refers to the hardware platform used in the project.
 VCK5000 and VCK190 are supported in the current framework.
 - **DATA_TYPE** the framework currently support fp32, int16 and int8 data types.
 - **KernelGen, AIEArrGen, SysGen** decide if the corresponding ACG should be launched (1 refers to launch).
-- **KRL_TYPE** refers two types of MM kernels provided in our source file.
+- **KRL_TYPE** refers to two types of MM kernels provided in our source file.
 - **I, K, J** refers to the MM size stored and calculated in a single AIE.
 - **A, B, C** refers to the BATCH level parameter.
 - **X, Y, Z** refers to the on-chip level parameter.
-- **LHS_BUFF, RHS_BUFF, OUT_BUFF** dicide the implmentation option for LHS, RHS and output buffers.
+- **LHS_BUFF, RHS_BUFF, OUT_BUFF** decide the implementation option for LHS, RHS, and output buffers.
 1 refers to URAM and 0 refers to BRAM.
-For example, LHS_BUFF=1 means LHS buffer is implemented by URAM.
+For example, LHS_BUFF=1 means the LHS buffer is implemented by URAM.
 ```sh
 Platform:VCK190;
 DATA_TYPE:fp32;